Self-stabilisation of cellular automata on tilings: Complexity of self-stabilisation

 \section{Complexity of self-stabilisation}

 In this section, we consider the complexity of self-stabilisation as a computational task.
 One can consider at least three different measures of complexity: the speed of stabilisation, the number of extra symbols, the size of the neighbourhood (Section~\ref{sec:complexity:measures}).
-Our focus in this article is on the speed of stabilisation, with preference for having no extra symbols.
+Our focus in this article is on the speed of stabilisation, with a preference for having no extra symbols.
 In Section~\ref{sec:complexity:hardness}, we show that there is an SFT whose self-stabilisation problem is inherently hard, in the sense that it requires super-polynomial time (unless $\classP=\classNP$).
 Interestingly, the optimal speed of stabilisation turns out to be a topological invariant: if two SFTs are topologically isomorphic, then their stabilisation requires roughly the same amount of time (Section~\ref{sec:complexity:conjugacy}).
+Here, we will be focusing on the deterministic setting, and leave it open whether the same results hold in the setting of probabilistic cellular automata.